 This pasta beats the rest, it’s just loaded with goodness.
 It’s packed with Italian sausage and has a smooth creamy sauce that is made of diced tomatoes, tomato sauce, chicken broth, and heavy cream.

 To boost the flavor, I also added dried basil to the sauce or you can use Italian seasoning as a replacement ingredient.

 In this recipe, I used Penne Pasta that I purchased from Costco.
 Penne pasta is often served with a tomato-based sauce or heavier meat.
 You can also substitute with Rigatoni, Fusilli, Ziti, Mostaccioli, Chifferi, Ditali, or Elicoidali.

 Check Out More Pasta Recipes:

-How to Cook Pasta and Sauce in One Pot:
+How to Cook Pasta and Sausage in One Pot: